North West Mounted Police Trail

 Over the years the markers have deteriorated, although some local residents have quite admirably maintained the posts located on their properties.The Board of Directors of SHFS determined refurbish the trails markers.
 To this end, SHFS established the “Friends of the Trail” program, which allows an individual, with a donation of $100, to have a post refurbished in their name.

-“Friends of the Trail” are acknowledged with an engraved replica plaque.
-This plaque lists the donor’s name and community and is attached to the post.
-In addition, donors receive an photograph of their plaque, along with the post’s GPS location.
+“Friends of the Trail” are acknowledged with an special tag on an original Trail post.
+Donors also receive an photograph of their plaque, along with the post’s GPS location.

 Gertrude Birrell, Regina